 This lesson looks at translations for "it" in four cases, depending on how it is used in relation to the other words in a sentence: as the subject of a sentence, as the direct object of a verb, as an indirect object of a verb and as the object of a preposition.
-If you don't know what grammatical terms such as "object" mean, you can look them up in this site's grammar glossary.

 As the subject of a sentence: Because it has an extensive verb conjugation, Spanish is able to frequently omit the subjects of sentences entirely, depending on the context to make clear what the subject is.
 Take a simple sentence such as "Está aquí."
 Out of context, that sentence can mean "he is here," "she is here" or "it is here."
 When the subject of a sentence is inanimate, something that would be referred to as "it," it is very unusual in Spanish to use a subject at all: